tillitis/tkey-verification/README.md

    to its hardware revision, is running the expected firmware.
 7. Sign a message consisting of the UDI, firmware digest, and signer public key with a vendor signature.
-8. Publish the [Verification file](#verification-file), which includes the UDI, the tag and digest of the signer program used, the vendor signature, and the timestamp when signature was made.
+8. Publish the [Verification file](#verification-file) containing the tag and digest of the signer program used, the vendor signature, and the timestamp when signature was made.
+This should be indexed by the UDI.

 ### Verifying